Hibikino-Musashi-Home/hma_wrs_sim_ws/src/01_common/hma_common/hma_common_action/README.md

 # hma_common_action

-The actions for common functions.
+The action definitions for common functions.